 About the only thing we couldn’t do with a license is sell the works to someone else, which we wouldn’t do anyway.
 But still, we wouldn’t own the works.
 And for as hard as we fought, anything other than “© Philadelphia Church of God” inside the front cover of those books just didn’t seem right.
 We also didn’t like the idea of any lingering association with the wcg after a six-year lawsuit.

 We bumped our original offer up to $950,000, with the same requests—all 19 copyrights and first right of refusal on anything else.

 Helge Lashes Out Again

 Meanwhile, Ralph Helge wouldn’t stop spouting off.
-The Journal, a newspaper reporting on the news of wcg and its many splinter groups, interviewed Helge on October 29.
+The Journal, a newspaper reporting on the wcg and its many splinter groups, interviewed Helge on October 29.
 The article that was published in the October 31 issue was loaded with Helgeisms: “In various court rulings over the years, the wcg’s arguments … have overwhelmingly prevailed” and wcg “seeks to recover costs for attorneys’ fees plus damages from the pcg for illegally printing Mystery.”8